FelixFonteneau/katacoda-scenarios/clojure-aws-api/step1.md

 # Soundcheck

-First, we take a look that our build tools are correctly installed
+First, we take a look that our build tools are correctly installed:
 - `lein version`{{execute}}

 If no correct output of the form: